The Distribution Committee consists of members of two generations of the Christopher Family. Preparation to involve the

 As a co-founder of The Pampered Chef, with his wife Doris, in 1980 Jay held the position of Vice President-Corporate Development with an emphasis on the back of the house operations, financial analysis, warehouse distribution and IT Systems development and support.

-Jay has had a history of service on philanthropic boards throughout his career including Valparaiso University Board of Directors, Valparaiso University School of Business Dean’s Council, board member of the National Foundation for Teaching Entrepreneurship, both national and Chicago area boards.
+Jay has a history of service on philanthropic boards throughout his career including Valparaiso University Board of Directors, Valparaiso University School of Business Dean’s Council, board member of the National Foundation for Teaching Entrepreneurship, for both the national and Chicago area offices.
 He is currently chairman of the Chicagoland Lutheran Educational Foundation supporting Lutheran primary and secondary schools in the Chicago area.
 He serves on the board of the Van Lunen Center at Calvin College in Grand Rapids, Michigan, a big tent Christian organization that provides leadership training to Christian grade and high school executives.

 He is the recipient of honorary doctorates from Valparaiso University in Valparaiso, Indiana and Concordia University in River Forest, Illinois.
 He was the recipient in 2005 of Concordia’s “Gloria Christi Award” for service to the school and local community.

 Jay currently resides on his 500-acre farm and gardens in Sheboygan, Wisconsin on the western shores of Lake Michigan.
-He is very active with the Sheboygan County Fresh Meals on Wheels program that supports nutritional meals for seniors and shut-ins.
+He is very active with the Sheboygan County Fresh Meals on Wheels program that supports nutritional meals for seniors and homebound individuals.

 Julie Christopher is an active volunteer, fundraiser, and board member, serving many organizations in the Chicago area and beyond.
 These include, among others, The Ann & Robert H. Lurie Children’s Hospital of Chicago (Founders’ Board), Boys & Girls Clubs of Chicago (Corporate Board), and Indiana University (IU Foundation, Women’s Philanthropy Leadership Council).

 Julie is a 1994 graduate of Indiana University Bloomington, where she earned a BA in Journalism.